 - Comb honey is procured directly from the beehive.
 It is very beneficial since it reduces the level of bad cholesterol and increases good cholesterol.
 It contains a substance that have antioxidants in it, thus preventing liver problems.

 - Granulated honey as the name suggests comes in a granulated or powdered form.
 It made by freezing honeycombs to get rid of excess water it has in it.
 It is easy to dissolve this granulated honey in liquids.

 - Creamed honey is a mixture of both granulated honey and liquid honey in the 1:9 granulated-liquid honey ratio.
-It is then freezed so it acquires a good cream like base for applying on bread.
+It is then frozen so it acquires a good cream like the base for applying on bread.

 - Chunk honey is comb honey stored in a jar with liquid honey poured over it.

 Honey is also categorized into two categories: